 - Deaths when deceased not been attended for 20 days or more

-- Deaths as the result from self-induced abortion
+- Deaths as the result of self-induced abortion

 - Deaths as the result of criminal abortion